Do you find yourself constantly trying to control what your partner does? How they do it? When they’re doing it?

 The way to end controlling behavior starts with getting to the root of what is causing it in the first place.

-That can be hard to figure out on your own.
-If you can’t, it would be a good idea to talk to a certified mental health counselor about the behavior, the circumstances that drive it, and how to correct it.
+It would be a good idea to talk to a certified mental health professional about the behavior, the circumstances that drive it, and how to correct it.

 Realistically, changing one’s behavior is hard and you will likely need professional help.